Reet1232/calculator/README.md

 ## Acknowledgements

-- Calcify's design and functionality were developed by [Your Name].
+- Calcify's design and functionality were developed by Shubhodeep.
-- The CSS styling was inspired by [Source or Inspiration].
+- The CSS styling was inspired by window's native ui.
-- Special thanks to [Name] for their valuable feedback and contributions.
+- Special thanks to ansh for their valuable feedback and contributions.

 ## Contact